Andrew Neil resigns from GB News three months after channel's launch

 Neil left the BBC after 25 years following the US presidential election last November.

-He then turned his attention to launching GB News in June, with the channel promising to "change the face of news and debate in the UK".
+He then turned his attention to launching GB News in mid-June, with the channel promising to "change the face of news and debate in the UK".

+However, he was said to have gone on leave at the end of June.
+He did not return, and earlier this month it was reported that relations between Neil and chief executive Angelos Frangopoulos had broken down over the direction of the company.

-The network features shows by former UKIP leader Nigel Farage and ex-Sun journalist Dan Wootton; while experienced news anchors Simon McCoy and Alastair Stewart were recruited from BBC and ITV respectively.
+The network also features shows by former UKIP leader Nigel Farage and ex-Sun journalist Dan Wootton; while experienced news anchors Simon McCoy and Alastair Stewart were recruited from BBC and ITV respectively.

 Neil's departure comes two months after Guto Harri quit the network following a row over his decision to take the knee during a discussion about racism towards England's black footballers.